ngxuandat/BE_reading_list/README.md

-# BE_reading_list

-Behavioral Economics reading list.
+# Behavioral Economics reading list

-Because there are not many textbooks on the subject, as a rule of thump, papers are the go-to.
+Because there are not many textbooks on the subject, as a rule of thump, papers and other texts are the go-to.
 Here is a list of literature on the subject which I found to be particularly helpful.
 Pull requests are welcome!!

 # 1. Behavioral Economics history and Basics.